tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 article, "Programmable Constraint Systems for Bulletproofs" [[11]].
 However, it was Bootle et al. [[4]] who first used the Hadamard relation and linear constraints, which together form the constraint system as formalized by the Interstellar team.
 Most of the mathematical background of these constraints and bulletproofs is contained Bunz et al.'s paper [[12]].
-For an extensive study on Bulletproof

 Dalek's constraint system, as defined earlier in [Definition of Constraint System](#definition-of-constraint-system), is a collection of arithmetic constraints of two types, _multiplicative constraints_ and _linear constraints_, over a set of high-level and low-level variables.